Racer X, amateur drag racer, computer professional and engine building enthusiast would rather be twisting wrenches than writing articles.

-Many amateur drag racers hold down full-time jobs during the week to support their weekend racing hobby.
-This is the case for Jim, a regular guy who works the daily grind at as a computer professional Monday through Friday.
-But when the weekend comes, you’ll often find him at the Texas Motorplex in Ennis, Northstar Dragway or at Texas Raceway in Kennedale.
+Many amateur drag racers hold down full-time jobs during the week to support their weekend hobby.
+This is Jim, a regular guy who works as a computer professional Monday through Friday, but when the weekend comes, you’ll find him at the Texas Motorplex, Northstar Dragway or at Texas Raceway.

 Finding the Right Stuff

-Hydramatic (also known as Hydra-Matic) is an automatic transmission developed by both General Motors' Cadillac and Oldsmobile divisions introduced in 1939 for the 1940 model year vehicles."— Wikimedia
+Hydramatic (also known as Hydra-Matic) is an automatic transmission developed by both General Motors' Cadillac and Oldsmobile divisions introduced in 1939 for the 1940 model year vehicles."

 For amateur racing enthusiasts like Jim, every penny counts.
 Unlike the professional classes whose sponsors provide equipment, many lack the funding to support this money-hungry hobby.
 That makes it important to salvage and reuse as many car parts as possible.
 Racer X is a real pro at finding what he needs at swap meets and by bartering with other racers.